tplusk/cheese-monger-app/README.md

 # cheese-monger-app

 A simple website for a cheesemonger company.
-Shares basic information: products, contact, andretailers.
+Shares basic information: products, contact, and retailers.